SarderLab/DN_classification/README.md

 This directory also contains a file named xml_to_nuclei.py, which takes as input a folder of WSIs and XML annotations, and provides as output a formatted directory containing extracted glomeruli images with boundary and nuclei segmented.

 GCA_and_features:
 Human - Contains MATLAB codes for extracting glomerular features.
 Takes as input a structured directory output from xml_to_nuclei.py and goes through each patient folder and extracts the glomerular components and glomerular features.
 Writes all features to a formatted text file which can be used for RNN classification.
+To use, first acquire glomeruli using the xml_to_nuclei.py script, then run DN_classification_master.m and selected the directory where glomerular images are located.

 Mouse - Contains MATLAB codes for extracting glomerular features, as mentioned directory above, only for mouse data instead.
+The main script is Mouse_classification_master.m

 Glomerular_classification:
-Classification - Contains the algorithms necessary to classify glomerular features using RNN based strategy presented in the paper.
-Specifically, the scripts will perform 10-fold cross validation of the RNN classification strategy.
+Classification - Contains the algorithms necessary to classify glomerular features using RNN-based strategy presented in the paper.
+Specifically, the scripts will perform 10-folds of training and testing data and save the predicted results in each holdout set to a desired text file.
+Takes as input a feature description text file and a set of labels.
+Yields cross-validated training models and predictions for each holdout set.
 Feature estimation - Contains the algorithms necessary to train a single model and perform sequential feature dropout at prediction time.
 Takes as input a feature description text file, a set of labels, and yields a formatted text file that contain the prediction data from each dropout.

 Feature_texts: